 Table 3 presents findings from the former piece of evidence.
-Among the 128 respondents who report that they plan to stop working full-time before they turn 71, 54 expect to do so before age 62, 26 expect to do so at age 62, 25 expect to do so at age 65, and the remaining 23 report values for $t_R$ \ in the interval from 63 to 70 other than 65.
-Among those with $t_R$ \ less than 62, only 35% report $t_C$ \=62, whereas 63% expect to delay claiming beyond 62.
-In contrast, among those for whom $t_R$ \ takes a value from 62 to 70, 70% report $t_C$ \= $t_R$ \ and only 26% expect to delay claiming.
+Among the 202 respondents who report that they plan to stop working full-time before they turn 71, 82 expect to do so before age 62, 32 expect to do so at age 62, 44 expect to do so at age 65, and the remaining 44 report values for $t_R^$ in the interval from 63 to 70 other than 65.
+Among those with $t_R^$ less than 62, only 34% report $t_C^=62$ , whereas 61% expect to delay claiming beyond 62.
+In contrast, among those for whom $t_R^$ takes a value from 62 to 70, 72% report $t_C^=t_R^$ and only 26% expect to delay claiming.
 The latter percentages are much closer to what has been observed in the past.
 However, it may very well be that early retirees will be more likely to delaying claiming in the future than has been previously observed.
 After all, benefits claimed at age 62 will be a markedly lower fraction of PIA than in the past-a value in the interval [.70,.75] as opposed to .80.
 The wealth holdings and demographic composition of early retirees will likely be rather different than previously observed, for this reason among others.

-The evidence presented on choice probabilities in Table 2 is indicative of respondents who tend to be willing to delay claiming beyond the currently expected age $t_c^$ .
+The evidence presented on choice probabilities in Table 2 is indicative of respondents who tend to be willing to delay claiming beyond the currently expected age $t_C^$ .
 Reconciling these findings with the Table 3 evidence on expected retirement and claiming ages requires that we understand how the returns to delayed claiming posed in the hypothetical choice scenarios compare to what respondents expect them to be when the actual choice will be faced.

-&lt;sup>17 In addition, 1 respondent reports an expected claiming age of 60.
+&lt;sup>17 In addition, 1 respondent reports an expected claiming age of 55 and 3 report an expected claiming age of 60.